liquidat/ansible-demo-notes/README.md

 ## Start: command line [skip if presentation or forknowledge]
 - :question: Do you often access multiple machines via command line?
 - :question: Do you know dancing/dstributed shell?
+- :question: Can you talk in the language of the problem, instead of generic commands?
-- just the command line - like SSH on steroids
+- example: on command line
+- target machines: identified via inventory
-- access machines via inventory: can be static file or executed script; think of existing CMDB or Satellite or anything
+- inventory: can be static file or executed script; think of existing CMDB or Satellite or anything
 - here: static
 - show inventory: clients, groups, additional options; highlight connection type
+- back to CLI
 - easiest way to contact: ping a machine, shows that is alive - and Ansible works!
 - ping Linux clients
-- ping windows machine: ping and win_ping
 - simple task via raw `ansible helium -m command -a "uname -a"`
 - this was direct command - now show parametrized modules
 - simple task via module `ansible helium -m yum -a "name=httpd state=present" -s`
 - complex task via simple module `ansible unix -m user -a "name=rwolters state=present"`
+- windows: hsa own modules, like win_ping
 - where to get info about module parameters: `ansible-doc yum`, and `ansible-doc -s yum`
 - raw echo command on all: `ansible all -m raw -a "uname -a;get-host;echo 0"`
 - :white_check_mark: Ansible can contact multiple nodes at the same time